casact/chainladder-python/docs/index.rst

 Welcome to ChainLadder's documentation!
 =======================================

-This package is inspired by the R package of the same name.
+This package is inspired by the `R package <https://github.com/mages/ChainLadder>`_ of the same name.

 .. toctree::
+   :caption: Table of Contents:
    :maxdepth: 2
-   :caption: Contents:

-.. automodule:: Classes
-.. autoclass:: WRTO
+   Classes.rst

 Indices and tables